acxz/pokescript/README.md

 # Pokemon colorscripts

-Script to print out images of pokemons to terminal.
+A script to print out images of pokemon to terminal.
 Inspired by [DT's colorscripts compilation](https://gitlab.com/dwt1/shell-color-scripts)

 ## Description